 When your little one is born, they aren’t used to the harsh irritants that are commonly encountered in the adult world – their skin is sensitive and can easily negatively react to everyday household items such as your current laundry detergent.
 That’s why it’s important to use the best baby laundry detergent for your infant’s sensitive skin and delicate immune system.
 There are lots of detergents on the market that are natural and safe, gentle and clean, and all the while still maintain their stain fighting capabilities.
 A commonly encountered question is “Does my baby need his/her own laundry detergent?”
 If you said no – you’re right.
 Your baby doesn’t need their own detergent, but you should probably change the detergent that your entire family uses.

-Why You Need New "Family" Detergent and Not New "Baby" Detergent
+Why You Need A New Best “Family” Laundry Detergent and Not A New Best “Baby” Laundry Detergent

 You’ll find that it’s commonly recommended to use a chemical-free, non-toxic, fragrance-free, gentle detergent on your baby’s clothes.
 This is especially true if a parent has a history of sensitive skin and/or common conditions such as eczema.
 But you don’t need to wash “baby” clothes and “adult” clothes separately and here’s why: your baby will eventually come into contact with almost all the fabrics in your home, including your sheets and blankets, but especially your clothes.
 Think about all the cuddling, the swaddling, and how often you will hold your little one against your clothes.
 This means that he/she will still be exposed to those toxic chemicals, even if you change their detergent.
 Instead, you should switch the entire family over to a skin friendly detergent that is safe but still effective on stains.